NathanielR87/VR-Carnival-An-Immersive-Virtual-Reality-Carnival-Experience/README.md

 - Debugging complex game systems
 - Building complete software projects independently

+Most importantly, it reinforced my passion for Virtual and Augmented Reality development.

+---
+## Lessons Learned

-Most importantly, it reinforced my passion for Virtual and Augmented Reality development.This project challenged me to learn an entirely new technology stack while applying software engineering principles in a VR environment.
+This project was my introduction to Virtual Reality development and taught me how software engineering principles translate into immersive applications.
+It strengthened my understanding of Unity, real-time physics, VR interaction design, debugging complex systems, and user experience within virtual environments.This project challenged me to learn an entirely new technology stack while applying software engineering principles in a VR environment.

+Most importantly, it confirmed my interest in XR development and motivated me to continue learning more about virtual and augmented reality technologies.

 ---